The HydroGym Reinforcement Learning Platform for Fluid Dynamics: Environments

-The validation status indicators in Table \ref{appendix:table_env_overview} demonstrate the current benchmark status across different RL algorithms (PPO, TD3, DDPG, GPPO), with the majority of environments successfully benchmarked using numerous established deep reinforcement learning methods.
 The systematic organization of these environments provides researchers with a progressive pathway from fundamental flow control problems to increasingly complex multi-physics scenarios, supporting both algorithm development and practical flow control applications.
 The following subsections provide detailed descriptions of each environment category, including the underlying flow physics, numerical implementation specifics, validation against literature benchmarks, and the specific RL environment setup including state spaces, action spaces, and reward formulations.